isaackogan/TikTokLive/README.md

 - CUSTOM Text to Speech (perhaps when someone gifts?)
 - Play Sounds (perhaps when someone gifts?)
 - Support for ALL Serial, USB, and Network ESC-POS printers
-- Automatic, 1-click setup script
+- Automatic setup script
 - Support for MacOS, Windows, Linux
 - Video Setup Tutorial
 - Fully documented API
+- Quick-install with PIP
+- Access to future releases/updates
 - Made to be easy to use for newbies
+- Access to private discord chat for clients

 ### Additional Features